 A log cabin kit is sturdier and will last longer than a park model.
 Building materials of cabins are significantly higher grade than park models.
-Log cabin kits must follow stricter building standards than park models which are only governed by the lower standards of recreation vehicles.
+Log cabin kits must follow stricter building standards than park models.
+Park models abide by the lower standards of recreation vehicles.

 Log cabin kits can be delivered to almost any build location because they are assembled on site.
 Park models can only be installed where they can be driven to while in one piece.
 If there are any tight turns or the location is hard to reach, a park model may never reach the destination.

-Cabins can be financed with traditional lending and amortized over longer time periods.
-It may be harder to find financing for a park model if it’s not on a permanent foundation because they are considered personal property and not a fixed asset.
+Once can finance a cabin with traditional lending and amortized over longer time periods.
+It may be harder to finance a park model if it’s not on a permanent foundation.
+This is because they are considered personal property and not a fixed asset.

 A Few Other Things to Know About Log Cabin Kits